Yellow Tape

 -

-Gear Loops: The gear loops are only for storing equipment (ATC, prusik cord etc.).
-Gear loops are not rated.
+Gear Loops: The gear loops are only for storing equipment (ATC, Prussik cord, prusik cord etc.).
+Gear loops are not rated!
 They are not an attachment point that should be weighted.

 Helmet

-Importance: The helmet is used to protect the climber's head from injury, for example falling rocks, hitting their head against the rock and more.
+Importance: The helmet is used to protect the climber's head from injury, for example, from falling rocks, hitting their head against the rock and more.
 As good as a photo without a helmet might look, your safety is far more important.
 Always wear your helmet, even when hanging around the bottom of the cliff.
-You never know if someone might knock off a rock accidentally or if some kids are throwing rocks down for fun.
+You never know if someone might knock off a rock accidently or if some kids are throwing rocks down for fun.
 These things happen, stay safe.

 How to use it: Like any helmet, it is important that it sits snug on your head.
 Most climbing helmets will have an adjustable buckle at the back to change the tightness level.
 Additionally, ensure the chin strap is done up so the helmet doesn’t fall off when climbing or belaying.